Interested in Joining SMR?

-- I’m currently interested in the areas of code recommenders (helping with API usage and documentation – including security APIs), software merging, and support for highly configurable software (see my work on software product lines).
+- I’m currently interested in the areas of code recommenders (helping with developers with library and API selection and usage), software integration, and code search.
 I can also be opportunistic: if you have a related software engineering topic that sounds interesting to me, feel free to email me with specifics.

 - Prospective PhD Students should have already obtained a Master’s degree in software engineering or a related field and published at least one peer-reviewed paper in a software engineering venue.
 I will usually have a video call with promising candidates.
 I typically ask PhD candidates to give a 10 min presentation of their research (e.g., their master’s work).
 I also typically give a programming task and a paper review task.

 - Prospective Master’s students should contact me AFTER applying to the UofA Master’s program.
 If you will email me, please provide your application number; otherwise, I may not reply..
 Please note that I already review all Master’s applicants who mention my name as a potential supervisor and reach out to those I shortlist for an interview.
 This typically happens in Jan-Feb.
 I usually interview shortlisted candidates and then give a paper review task and a programming task to promising candidates.
 Note that at the UofA, Master’s students can be admitted unattached to a supervisor (i.e., you can go ahead and apply to our admissions system even if you do not have a committed supervisor yet).